dayton-notes/medicine/content/02-Pharmacology/Antibiotics/Antibiotics Overview.md

 > Used for: generally reserved for multidrug-resistant gram negative infections from above organisms, including pneumonia, bacteremia, and others.
 >
 > - Can be given in aerosolized form as well as IV (both forms used quite commonly in Cystic Fibrosis patients with resistant gram negative infections)
-> - Old drugs that had been long abandoned for routine use due to its toxicity à ***Nephrotoxicity (reversible, dose-dependent) and Neurotoxicity (dizziness, pareshtesias, vertigo, ataxia, etc)*,** but recently experiencing a comeback due to rise in resistant gram negatives.  **May be better tolerated than older literature suggests.**
+> - Old drugs that had been long abandoned for routine use due to its toxicity  ***Nephrotoxicity (reversible, dose-dependent) and Neurotoxicity (dizziness, pareshtesias, vertigo, ataxia, etc)*,** but recently experiencing a comeback due to rise in resistant gram negatives.  **May be better tolerated than older literature suggests.**
 >
 > **\*Treatment of HCAP/HAP/VAP in patients with high risk of MDR organisms: Essential to empirically treat for MRSA, and Gram negatives including Pseudomonas \***
 >